twineworks/tweakflow/site/content/_index.md

 ---
-title: "tweakflow: an embeddable expression language for the JVM"
+title: "tweakflow: an expression language for the JVM"
 ---

 # Rationale

-Many applications can benefit from user input and configuration being based on information the application only knows at runtime.
-Applications can use tweakflow to expose runtime information, and allow users to define, reference and combine variables to express input values.
+Many applications benefit from user input and configuration based on information the application only knows at runtime.
+Applications can use tweakflow to expose runtime information, and allow users to define, reference and combine provided variables to express values.

 Tweakflow is designed to offer application users a formula-like notation for expressions that is familiar from spreadsheet applications.
 Tweakflow also supports user-defined functions, libraries, and modules, if more sophistication is needed.